linh-ngu/GoBabyGo/README.md

 ## Environmental Variables/Files

-We have environment variables setup for Authentication.
-The tutorial can be found here: https://medium.com/craft-academy/encrypted-credentials-in-ruby-on-rails-9db1f36d8570
+We have environment variables setup for Google OAuth and for Postgresql.

-The tutorial above will help you understand now we encrypted the admin page's username and password!

 ## Deployment